 Since 2001 the Association has achieved the following:

 - Identified and mapped Glenside’s heritage sites.

-- The Halfway House and Ivy Bank farm (Nott House) listed as heritage items in the Wellington City Council District Plan 2007.
+- The Halfway House and Ivy Bank farm (Nott House) were listed as heritage sites in the Wellington City Council District Plan 2007.

 - Corrected three incorrect District Plan listings in 2007.